 The Water Board terminates enrollment of individual Dischargers/Units, or all Dischargers/Units temporarily enrolled under the General Order for a particular emergency, or terminates this General Order in its entirety (“Units” in this context refers to any regulated landfill, temporary waste pile, temporary surface impoundment, or mass mortality emergency landfill being covered under this General Order).

-Wastes discharged to temporary waste management units under this General Order (whether located at a regulated disposal facility or not), together with any materials used to contain the temporary waste piles, must be removed from the temporary storage/staging location and restored to its original state within six months of a declaration of emergency by the Governor or prior to filing a Notice of Termination, whichever occurs first, or as a required by the Regional Water Board.
+Wastes discharged to temporary waste management units under this General Order (whether located at a regulated disposal facility or not), together with any materials used to contain the temporary waste management units, must be removed from the temporary location and restored to its original state within six months of a declaration of emergency by the Governor or prior to filing a Notice of Termination, whichever occurs first, or as a required by the Regional Water Board.
 Any person permanently discharging or storing disaster-related waste longer than noted above must file a Report of Waste Discharge and obtain waste discharge requirements.

 SPECIFICATIONS FOR ALL DISCHARGES OF DISASTER-RELATED WASTES